 In September 2021 a company controlled by Dr. Peter Forsell contributed a 51% interest in MedicalTree Swiss sessing the appropriateness of the accounting of the AG and its subsidiaries for no consideration.
 Instead, a share split was agreed.
 The Group recognized the carrying amounts of the assets and liabilities contributed as minutes.
 We assessed the appropriateness of the net of the contribution date.
-The difference between the car- assets contributed by analyzing the 2020 audit reports rving amount of net assets contributed and the fair value of the contribution less the carrying amount attained earnings.
+The difference between the car- assets contributed by analyzing the 2020 audit reports rving amount of net assets contributed and the fair value of the contribution less the carrying amount attributable to non-controlling interests was included in re- ber 2021.
+We obtained evidence whether the ownership tained earnings.

-The contribution is a significant aspect of the consoliber 2021.
+The contribution is a significant aspect of the consolidated financial statements of the year ended 31 Decem- underlying assumptions.
+We evaluated the appropriateber 2021.
 There is a risk that the respective transactions are not appropriately reflected in the consolidated financial statements.